eignnx/ALYN/backpinning/README.md

 ## Interval Diagram
 Here is an example of a generated interval diagram.
 The instructions of the program text are shown on the right-hand side of the diagram, so it should be read top-to-bottom.

-There are (currently) three phases to an instruction's execution: before, during, and after.
-When a line is drawn horizontally from the left of an instruction (see instruction `03` below) it signifies the `during` phase.
-A rounded corner (`┈╮`) drawn out of the top of an instruction is for the `before` phase, and out of the bottom (`┈╯`) is for the `after` phase.
+There are (currently) two phases to an instruction's execution: `ReadArgs` and `WriteBack`.
+When a line is drawn horizontally from the left of an instruction (see instruction `03` below) it signifies the `ReadArgs` phase.
+A rounded corner (`┈╯`) drawn out of the bottom is for the `WriteBack` phase.
 The dotted vertical lines represent a temporary's non-live interval, and the solid vertical lines represent live intervals.

 ```
   %w %x %yeet %z